 2. Answer Area

-As it name implies, Answer Area is a place where you can create answer options for a question.
-From learner’s side, they can give their answers by performing necessary actions such as choosing the correct answer, filling in blank, performing drag-n-drop actions, typing text, etc. The number of answer options for each question type varies depending on its nature.
+From your side, Answer Area is a place where you can create answer options for a question.
+From learner’s side, they can give their answers in the Answer Area by performing necessary actions such as choosing the correct answer, filling in blank, performing drag-n-drop actions, typing text, etc. The number of answer options for each question type varies depending on its nature.
 For example, a True/False question has only two answer options (True and False) while a multiple choice question has four by default.
 For most types of question (except from True/False, Essay, and Fill in Blank), you can add more answer options or delete them.

 To insert more answer options to a question, do the following: